 Q: Tell us about your career paths before joining Vituity.

 SP: After residency, I worked for several emergency medicine groups as both a physician and clinical leader.
 One of my best friends had joined Vituity right out of residency, and through him, I grew to admire its culture and values.
 Because I didn’t live near a Vituity emergency room, I joined as a reservist, which is a travel position that supports new practices.
-In addition to bringing clinical expertise and leadership, reservists also act as cultural ambassadors.
+In addition to bringing clinical expertise and physician leadership, reservists also act as cultural ambassadors.
 So, it was a great way to dive into ownership headfirst.

 PM: After residency, I was employed for nine months before our hospital decided to bring Vituity in to manage the hospitalist service.
 At that time, I’d never realized a physician-owned partnership was an option for hospitalists.
 The ideas of democracy, transparency, and running our own practice greatly appealed to me as well.
 I guess others felt the same way, because our entire group joined Vituity.